msamori/nypl-extension/README.md

-This Chrome extension adds a button to a book's page on Goodreads.
+This browser extension adds a button to a website describing a book.
 Clicking the button opens a new tab which searchers for that book at the NYPL.
-Eventually we would like to support other sites (Amazon, Barnes & Noble, etc)
+Eventually we would like to support a few sites (Goodreads, Amazon, Barnes & Noble, etc)